Search

 Matt recently shared seven fun facts about himself and then tagged me and six other bloggers to participate.
 Dancing Perfectly Free usually sticks to the arts, but I suppose this is the blogosphere’s version of icebreakers.
 Since I’ll be posting … Continue reading →

-Posted in Uncategorized, Dance, New York City, ballet, Dance blogs, Entertainment
+Posted in ballet, Dance, Dance blogs, Entertainment, New York City, Uncategorized

 |